irods/irods_client_globus_connector/README.md

 	   "irods_default_resource" : "demoResc"
 	}
 	```
-	Note that the *"irods_host"* and *"irods_port"* identify the iRODS server that the DSI will contact during each request.
+	Note that the *"irods_host"* and *"irods_port"* identify the iRODS server that the iRODS Globus Connector will contact during each request.
 Be sure to set the *irods_default_resource*, this variable is not set when you create the file with *iinit* or when you copy it over from another user.

 2. As the user who runs the GridFTP server, try an `ils` icommand to verify that the information set in the *irods_environment.json* are fine.
 If needed, perform an `iinit` to authenticate the iRODS user.